 I love wearing these around the house because

 - I can keep my cell phone handy, not only for calls and texts, but I like listening to music or a podcast.

 - Keep tissue handy

 - Hold, and keep handy, all my important tools (cell phone, ipod, vacuum attachments, scissors, garden tools, pens, pencils, calculator, dog treats, etc.

 - Great for all those miscellaneous items you find on the floor while vacuuming!

-I not only wear aprons inside the house, but I use my “keeping house” apron when I work in the garden and it came in handy when shingling our roof last summer.
+Aprons are not just to wear indoors.
+I use my “keeping house” apron when I work in the garden and it came in real handy when shingling our roof several years ago.
 (Perfect for holding nails, my cell phone and measuring tape.